ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

      Click "Disable".
      Click "Enable".

-  Indexing in the databases selected should be disabled.
+  The start or stop indexing operation should now be complete.
-  Indexing will only start again after you [start sndexing](../../../studio/database/indexes/indexes-overview#start-indexing) in each database that you want to restart, and then you [disable and enable the selected databases again to complete the operation](../../../studio/database/indexes/indexes-overview#disable-and-enable-database).
+  Indexing will only start again after you [start indexing](../../../studio/database/indexes/indexes-overview#start-indexing) in each database that you want to restart, and then you [disable and enable the selected databases again to complete the operation](../../../studio/database/indexes/indexes-overview#disable-and-enable-database).